WesternGamer/SEPluginTemplate/README.md

 This is a template to help you make a Space Engineers Plugin.

-IMPORTANT: If Space Engineers closes and reopens with steam, you will need to create a text file called `steam_appid.txt` in the same directory as your Space Engineers Executable.
-Put only `244850` in the text file.

 ## Setup

 1. Download a Zip file copy of this repository.